How to Become a Venture Capitalist:

 7 Ideas to Get Started in Venture Capital Investing

-The venture capitalist definition is an individual who acts as an investor to assist small companies or start up ventures by providing capital.
-But a venture capitalist should go way beyond just investing.
-The top venture capitalist also serve as mentors, leaders, and advisors to a startup, months and years after the initial investment.
-If a VC's goal is to take a company or startup public (read: IPO) there will be tons of steps in between in order to make this happen.
+The definition of a venture capitalist is an individual who acts as an investor to assist small companies or start up ventures by providing capital.
+A venture capitalist should go way beyond just investing.
+Top venture capitalist also serve as mentors, leaders, and advisors to a startup, months and years after the initial investment.
+If a VC's goal is to take a company or startup public there will be tons of steps in between in order to make this happen.

 There are many ways to become a venture capitalist.
-There two traditional paths that one often takes before becoming a venture capitalist: serial entrepreneurship and tech-oriented investment banking.
+Two traditional paths that one often takes before becoming a venture capitalist includes having experience with serial entrepreneurship and tech-oriented investment banking.
 To get you started, here are seven ideas to become a venture capitalist, from the leading VC firm at Angel Kings.

 Gain knowledge and experience through formal education

 This is one of the most popular ways to become a venture capitalist.
 You could start with a 4-year business degree (Bachelors), but many people in the industry prefer to work first, and then obtain their MBA.
 This allows them to further their experience in an educational way.
 Once you have this education, you can gain further experience in the field by getting a job at top venture capital firms or through getting an internship during your educational programs.